Jjagg/MonoGame/Documentation/distributing_games.md

 Ready2Run code is of low quality and makes the Just-In-Time compiler (JIT) trigger regularly to promote the code to a higher quality.
 Whenever the JIT runs, it produces potentially very visible stutters.

-Disabling Ready2Run solves this issue (at the cost of a slightly longer startup time, but typically very negligible).
+Disabling ReadyToRun solves this issue (at the cost of a slightly longer startup time, but typically very negligible).

 **TieredCompilation**